What the 2026 Budget Changes Mean for Property Prices, Investors, Buyers and Renters

 This is exactly what the Government wants: push investor capital toward creating new supply instead of bidding up existing homes.

 But there is a trap.
-There is a reason why experienced investors are not proactively investing in these properties.
+There is a reason why experienced investors avoid investing in these new properties.

 body corporate costs